-In Q1 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848).
+Recently Adopted Accounting Pronouncements - In Q1 2020, the FASB issued ASU 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting" ("ASU 2020-04").
 ASU 2020-04 contains practical expedients for reference rate reform related activities that impact debt, leases, derivatives and other contracts.
 The guidance in ASU 2020-04 is optional and may be elected over time as reference rate reform activities occur.
 During the year ended December 31, 2020, the Company elected to apply the hedge accounting expedients related to probability and the assessments of effectiveness for future LIBOR-indexed cash flows to assume that the index upon which future hedged transactions will be based matches the index on the corresponding derivatives.
+The Company subsequently elected to apply additional expedients related to contract modifications, changes in critical terms, and updates to the designated hedged risks as qualifying changes have been made to applicable debt.
 Application of these expedients preserves the presentation of derivatives consistent with past presentation.
-As of December 31, 2021, the Company does not anticipate that this guidance will have a material impact on its consolidated financial statements; however, the Company will continue to assess the potential impact on its variable rate debt contracts and future hedging relationships, as applicable.
+Applications of this guidance did not have a material impact on its consolidated financial statements.